eccpluto/IOD_software_engineering_2024/exercises/module07/lab7.1_useEffect-fetch/README.md

-# Module 7 Exercise 1 and 2
+# Module 7 Exercise 1

 ## Exercise 1
 - Using the following starter code, complete the BitcoinRates component